streetcomplete/StreetComplete/README.md

   * _TagEdit_: may modify any tag
   * _AddNode_: adds nodes, free floating or part of ways, (may change tags of existing way node instead of inserting a new one under some circumstances)
   * _CustomOverlay_: may modify tags, delete or move nodes
+  * _TurnRestrictionOverlay_: may add, modify or remove turn restrictions

 # original StreetComplete readme below